 Get Started With the One Punch Man Workout

-Try to accomplish a quarter of the amount, to begin with for five days out of the week.
+Try to accomplish a quarter of the amount, to begin with on four or five days out of the week.
 This puts you at:

 25 pushups, 25 situps, 25 squats, and 1.5 miles

-I guarantee that you are not built like an anime character, so give yourself at least two rest days out of the week.
+I guarantee that you are not built like an anime character, so give yourself at the very least two rest days out of the week.

 30 pushups, 30 situps, 30 squats, and 2 miles